saisha-r/Portfolio/README.md

 # Saisha Rankaduwa's Portfolio

-Welcome to my professional coding portfolio!
+Hello!
+I am a Master's student in Psychology and Neuroscience at Dalhousie University.
 To demonstrate my coding capabilities, on this page you will find examples of code I have written.

 ## Data Manipulation
 To prepare data for analysis, here are codes that manipulate/clean data.